Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

       Analysis A -> Analysis C: The cell clusters determine the pseudotime trajectories, as cells belonging to similar clusters are likely to follow the same differentiation path.
       Analysis C -> Analysis D: The pseudo-time ordering influences pathway activity, indicating which pathways are active during different differentiation stages.
       Analysis C -> Analysis E: Communication: Cells at different points along the differentiation trajectory will have different cell signaling properties.
-   c.
-Create measurement equations (ME):
+3. Create measurement equations (ME):
       In SEM, ME describes how latent variables relate to their observed indicators.
 Expression levels of specific genes that are known to indicate stages of cell differentiation.
       QC Metrics: Metrics such as sequencing depth or mitochondrial gene proportion, might indicate batch effects.